Bills Digest No. 33, 2024-25

 Scam-victim can take action to recover loss

-A person who suffers loss or damage by conduct of another, done in contravention of a civil penalty provision of an SPF principle or SPF code, may recover the amount of loss or damage by taking action against that other person: proposed subsection 58FZC(1) (see also Explanatory Memorandum, p.
+A person who suffers loss or damage by conduct of another, done in contravention of a civil penalty provision of an SPF principle or SPF code, may recover the amount of loss or damage by taking action against that other person: proposed subsection 58FZC(1) (see also EM, p.
 98).
 If the victim provides written consent to the SPF regulator, then the SPF regulator may make a claim for damages on behalf of the victim: proposed subsection 58FZC(2).
 A claim for damages may be made any time within 6 years of the conduct causing loss: proposed subsection 58FZC(3).

 If a court considers it appropriate that a person (the defendant) is liable to pay a penalty for contravening a civil penalty provision as well as pay compensation to a scam victim, but the defendant does not have sufficient resources to pay both, the court must give preference to making an order for compensation: proposed section 58FD.